Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 The Lactobacillus bacterium in kimchi may boost your immune health.

-In a study in mice, those injected with Lactobacillus plantarum — a specific strain that’s common in kimchi and other fermented foods — had lower levels of TNF alpha, an inflammatory marker, than the control group (
+In a study in mice, those injected with Lactobacillus plantarum — a specific strain that’s common in kimchi and other fermented foods — had lower levels of the inflammatory marker tumor necrosis factor alpha (TNF alpha) than the control group (

 A test-tube study that isolated Lactobacillus plantarum from kimchi likewise demonstrated that this bacterium has immune-enhancing effects (